 Strength of the Management Team (0-30%)

-The management team should be complete and consist of experienced, knowledgable and coachable people.
+The management team should be complete and consist of experienced, knowledgeable and coachable people.
 A better management team would lead to a higher valuation of your startup.

 Size of the Opportunity (0-25%)